Candidate for Morris County Commissioner

 Contact Councilmember Houston here.

-Mike was appointed to the Council on January 30, 2025. t He, his wife, Kerri, and their three young children have been Morris Plains residents for eleven years.
+Mike was appointed to the Council on January 30, 2025 and was sworn into his first term of office on January 7, 2026.
+He and his wife, Kerri, have been Morris Plains residents for twelve years and have three young children.
 Mike is an engineer who has worked at Picatinny Arsenal, for a private engineering consulting firm, and is currently with a Morristown company.
 He has served on the Morris Plains Green Team and is a Little League coach.
-Mike is currently chair of the Public Health, Sanitation and Sewers Committee serving as the Council liaison to the Board of Health, the Municipal Alliance, the Teen Center, the Recycling Committee.
+Mike is currently chair of the Public Health, Sanitation and Sewers Committee and is serving as the Council liaison to the Board of Health, the Municipal Alliance, the Teen Center, and the Recycling Committee.

 Contact Councilmember Ivey here.